douglasgreen/outlines/computing/computer_programming/programming_paradigms.md

 1.  **AspectJ**: An extension of Java, AspectJ is one of the most widely used AOP languages.
 It integrates seamlessly with Java and allows for easy definition of aspects, pointcuts, and advices.

-2.  **Spring AOP**: Part of the Spring Framework for Java, Spring AOP provides AOP capabilities integrated with Spring\'s IoC (Inversion of Control) container.
+2.  **Spring AOP**: Part of the Spring Framework for Java, Spring AOP provides AOP capabilities integrated with Spring's IoC (Inversion of Control) container.

 3.  **PostSharp**: This is a .NET framework that allows developers to add aspects to their C# and VB.NET applications.